Aaron Judge: 2021

+2022: AL home run record, MVP

-Before the 2022 New York Yankees season, Judge was unsuccessful in negotiating a long-term contract with the Yankees.
+Before the 2022 Yankees season, Judge and the Yankees were unsuccessful in negotiating a long-term contract.
 General manager Brian Cashman told ESPN that the team offered Judge $17 million in arbitration and a seven-year extension worth $213.5 million.
-Cashman refused to comment on whether this affected the negotiations.
 Judge avoided salary arbitration and signed a one-year, $19 million contract on June 24, with additional $250,000 bonuses for winning each of the MVP Award and the World Series MVP Award.

+Judge slashed .293/.361/.600 for the month of April, with six home runs.
+He hit his first career walk-off home run on May 10 off Toronto Blue Jays closer Jordan Romano.
+Judge won the AL Player of the Month Award for May.
+During the month, Judge slashed .311/.378/.699 with 12 home runs.
+He hit his second walk-off home run on June 26 against the Houston Astros.

+Judge was elected as a starter for the All-Star Game, receiving the most fan votes of any player in the AL. This was his second consecutive and fourth overall All-Star selection.

+Judge slugged his third walk-off homer for the season against the visiting Kansas City Royals on July 28, tying Mickey Mantle for most by a Yankee in a season.
+Judge won back-to-back AL Player of the Week Awards for the weeks ending July 24 and 31.
+Judge also claimed the AL Player of the Month Award for July after batting .333/.436/.806 with 13 home runs.

-On July 30, Judge became the second-fastest player in history to hit his 200th career home run (behind Ryan Howard), launching a two-run shot off of Jon Heasley of the Kansas City Royals.
-On August 29, during a game against the Los Angeles Angels, Judge hit a home run off reliever Ryan Tepera.
-He became only the tenth player in Major League Baseball history (and third player in Yankees franchise history) to record multiple 50 home run seasons.
+On July 30, Judge became the second-fastest player in history to hit 200 career home runs (behind Ryan Howard), launching a two-run shot off of Jon Heasley of the Kansas City Royals.
+On August 29, during a game against the Los Angeles Angels, Judge hit his 50th home run for the season, coming off reliever Ryan Tepera.
+He became only the tenth player in MLB history and third player in Yankees franchise history to record multiple 50 home run seasons.